 At IAA, Carrier also showcased the Supra City Z hydraulic truck reefer unit.
 Designed for the European market, the unit substitutes a hydraulic motor for a diesel engine and relies on the vehicle's Euro V-compliant truck engine to power it, Kiefer said.

 This significantly reduces emissions of nitrogen oxide, carbon monoxide, hydrocarbons and particulate matter.
 Eliminating the secondary diesel engine also eliminates the primary source of noise from the refrigeration system.
+Other engineless units

 In Oregon, Truck Transport Refrigeration is readying a hydraulic-powered trailer unit that eliminates the reefer's diesel.
 Gene Holt, the company's CEO, explained that a hydraulic pump spun by the tractor's engine sends pressurized fluid to a hydraulic generator mounted behind the cab or sleeper.
 That produces power to run the reefer, which is electric.
 It uses R-404a, which runs at lower pressure and causes fewer problems than CO2, he said.